nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * The documentation updates to be done in this iteration are described in the tP tasks in the sections below.
 * Don't forget to 'wrap up' the milestone (as explained in the panel above), after the work is done.
-* Ideally, this should be done by the midnight before the tutorial, but failing that, before the next lecture, as usual.
+* Ideally, this should be done by the midnight before the tutorial, but failing that, before the next {{ lecture_name }}, as usual.
 </div>
 {#====================================================================================================================#}
 <span id="heading_plan_the_next_iteration">{{ icon_team }} Plan the next iteration</span>